Warning: Late repayment can cause you serious money problems. For help go to moneyadviceservice.org.uk

 This is the area where short term lending tends attract most of its critics as short term loans are usually expensive.

-The argument from the lenders is that in lending a relatively small amount for a short term period needs a higher interest rate to make a profit.
-The regulators clearly disagree and have announced proposals to introduce a rate cap for lenders in the short term high cost loans market – which will be due to come into effect in January 2015.
+The argument from the lenders is that in lending a relatively small amount for a short term period needs a higher interest rate in order to make a profit.
+The regulators clearly disagree and have introduced a rate cap for lenders in the short term high cost loans market – which came into effect in January 2015.